 Our multidisciplinary approach promotes interactions in French through role playing everyday tasks to awaken teens’ interest and imaginations.
 FIAF’s Juniors focus on developing oral communication, including both listening comprehension and speaking skills.
 Your child will additionally build a solid foundation in reading and writing in French at a beginner and intermediate level and learn strategies to become a more independent foreign language learner.
 The Juniors curriculum integrates preparation for the DELF JUNIOR exams.

-Our curriculum consists of eight consecutive tiers from beginner to intermediate levels: 101, 102, 103, 104, 201, 202, 203, 204.
-Each level can be covered over one 11-week session (fall, winter, spring), or one 2-week intensive session (summer).
+Our curriculum consists of ten consecutive tiers from Beginner to Intermediate levels: 101, 102, 103, 201, 202, 203, 301, 302, 303, 304.

-Juniors Beginner: 101–104
+Juniors Beginner: 101–103

 Upon completion of levels 101 to 103, teens will know how to greet someone, introduce themselves and others, describe a person, and express emotions.
 They will be able to talk proficiently about where they live, their family, their style, talk about their leisure and about food.
 Students will also learn how to order in a restaurant and talk over the phone.
 In grammar, frequently used verbs and irregular verbs will be covered.
 The present tense, the future tense, and the “passé composé” will be introduced along with reflexive verbs and their usage.

 Upon completion of levels 201 to 203, teens will be able to talk about someone’s physical traits and character, describe their interests, travel and environment.
 Vocabulary relating to tourism, hobbies, health, transportation, nature, and city life will be studied.
 The “passé composé”, future, recent past, and continuous present tenses will be covered.
 The difference between “imparfait” and “passé composé” past tenses will be learned.